hackerzilla/Project-Colossus/README.md

 # Project-Colossus
-this is just a dumb game
+this is just a silly game prototype